 The presentations and discussions in these training modules stress peacekeepers' obligation to protect civilians and explain how mandate and rules of engagement apply to sexual violence.
 They teach preventive or responsive tactics, and the appropriate protocols to follow when encountering survivors.

-The trainings have already been piloted in four major troop-contributing countries (Brazil, Bangladesh, Argentina –in a joint training for Argentine and Uruguayan officers- and more recently in India, from 11-12 October).
+The training has already been piloted in four major troop-contributing countries (Brazil, Bangladesh, Argentina -in a joint training for Argentine and Uruguayan officers- and more recently in India, from 11-12 October).

 Back in Brazil, Captain Shoji has since incorporated the scenario-based exercises into all of his pre-deployment exercises and the CCOPAB requested permanent technical assistance so as to mainstream gender in all aspects of its training, which UN Women has since been providing.

 Around the world, the modules have also been included in many contingent commander courses.